RAHULBONEY/scholarweb/readme.txt

-GOI scholarships made using css,html and JavaScript.
+GOI scholarships made using css,html and JavaScript

 Government of India Scholarships only considered